-“Luxe Cardigan” is a simple knitting pattern with the option of lacework at the lower edges.
+“Luxe Cardigan”, by Karen Lorraine Design, is a simple knitting pattern with the option of lacework at the lower edges.
 The lace pattern (used in this pattern) is based on the popular horseshoe lace pattern.
 The cardigan is knitted in one piece, leaving just two seams to be sewn together afterward.
 The pattern is written for flat needles (although you can use circular needles if you desire, as long as you remember the pattern is not written in the round).

 This cardigan is a great introduction to lace knitting.
 You can knit all the lace stitches if you wish, or you can try out the lace pattern on a small area, such as the sleeves.
 The horseshoe pattern is also quite forgiving, so if you do make an error while learning lacework, it will not be as noticeable as many lace patterns (for example, lace shawls).
 This is especially true if you try the lace pattern first on the sleeves.